Marshall Heights Line: History

 U5 & U6 originally operated as part of the "Mayfair-Marshall Heights" D.C.
 Transit System Bus Line.
 U5 & U6 eventually became WMATA Metrobus Routes on February 4, 1973, when WMATA acquired all four bus companies that operated throughout the Washington D.C.
 Metropolitan Area and merged them all together to form its own, "Metrobus" System while keeping their same routing.

 On December 3, 1978, both routes U5 and U6 went through a minor rerouting change, to divert into the newly opened Minnesota Avenue station.

 On November 22, 1980, both routes U5 and U6 began serving Benning Road station.
 Both U5 & U6 would serve the station at the intersection of East Capitol Street NE & Benning Road NE/SE.

 In WMATA's FY2015, it was proposed to shorten routes U5 and U6 at Minnesota Avenue station having Mayfair service replaced by a new route U1.
 The reasons were to improve reliability of service by operating shorter routes, create a better balance of capacity and demand throughout the line, and performance measures has an on-time performance is 78 percent compared to the target of 81 percent.

 The study was brought up again during WMATA's FY2019 budget.
 Routes U5 and U6 would end at Minnesota Avenue station still with Mayfair service replaced by route U7.
 This was to improve service reliability and on-time performance by shortening the routes, create a better balance of capacity and customer demand on routes U5, U6, and U7, recommended in the 2014 U and V Lines Service Evaluation Study, and respond to Minnesota Avenue NE construction conclusion.
 Performance measures go as the following:

 On June 24, 2018, Route U5 and U6 discontinued service to Mayfair & Parkside being replaced by extended route U7.
 All trips now terminate at Minnesota Avenue station.
 The line was also renamed from "Mayfair–Marshall Heights Line" to "Marshall Heights Line."

 During the COVID-19 pandemic, Route U5 and U6 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
 Additional service and weekend service was restored on August 23, 2020.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate the U5 and U6 and replace it with a modified 96 and Route V2 if WMATA does not get any federal funding.

+As part of WMATA's Better Bus Redesign taking place on June 29, 2025, the U5 was combined with the M6, operating the U5 route between Minnesota Avenue station and Marshall Heights, then operates along Southern Avenue, Alabama Avenue SE, and 41st Street SE before reaching the M6 route along Southern Avenue.
+It then follows the M6 route to Potomac Avenue station via Pennsylvania Avenue.
+The line was renamed into the C37.
+The U6 routing in Fort Dupont was replaced by a rerouted U7 (renamed into the C35).